Ball culture: Philadelphia

 Philadelphia has a well-established ball community.
-Philadelphia's first ball was the Oynx Ball which took place in August 1989.
+Philadelphia's first ball was the Onyx Ball which took place in August 1989.

 The documentary How Do I Look partially focused on the ball community in Philadelphia.

 Atlanta

-Atlanta has the most prominent ball community south of Washington, D.C.
+Atlanta has one of the most prominent ball communities south of Washington, D.C.
+In 2018, Vogue Magazine published an article discussing Atlanta's underground ball scene.

 Several balls are held in Atlanta each year.
 Also several major houses established in other major cities have opened chapters in Atlanta.

 St. Louis

-Most of St. Louis' ballroom scene is intertwined with the drag scene since the ballroom scene is not as major as the other metropolitan cities like Chicago, Atlanta, New York, etc. According to Mapping LGBTQ STL, the first ball in St. Louis was called 'Miss Fannie's Artists' Ball', which was organized by the Jolly Jesters Social Group, and the ball helped to raise funds for charitable institutions in the Black community.
-This was at a time when those participating were called 'female impersonators' which we refer today as drag performers.
-Now there is a distinct separation between both drag culture and performers and ball culture and performers, even though as stated previously, most artists and performers participate in both.
+Most of St. Louis' ballroom scene is intertwined with the drag scene since the ballroom scene is not as major as the other metropolitan cities like Chicago, Atlanta, New York, etc. According to Mapping LGBTQ STL, the first ball in St. Louis was called 'Miss Fannie's Artists' Ball', which began in the mid-1950s and was organized by the Jolly Jesters Social Group, and the ball helped to raise funds for charitable institutions in the Black community.
+This was at a time when those participating were called 'female impersonators', whom we refer to today as drag performers.
+Currently, there is a distinct separation between both drag culture and performers and ball culture and performers, even though as stated previously, most artists and performers participate in both.

 There is also a Kiki scene in St. Louis, smaller than both the drag and ballroom scene, but emerging.
 One of the organizers for the Kiki and mainstream balls is Maven Logik Lee and one of the commentators/MC is Meko Lee Burr.
 A major ballroom house in the scene is the House of Ebony, St. Louis chapter, founded by Spirit Ebony.

+San Juan, Puerto Rico

+San Juan, Puerto Rico also has a prominent ballroom community.

+Laboratoria Boricua de Vogue, or the House of Labori, is a major house in Puerto Rico that was established in 2021 and holds multiple balls each year.
+Puerto Ricans have influenced ball culture outside of the archipelago, with many New York houses having Puerto Rican presence and influence.